boivie/sec/docs/content/messages/identity/claim.md

 {{% started %}}[identity.offer]({{< relref "messages/identity/offer.md" >}}){{% /started %}}

-NOTE: This message must be signed by the provided public key.
-It will however
-      not set the `kid` JWS header property.
-Instead, the `jwk` JWS header property will be set to provide the public key to be signed.
+NOTE: Only one message of the type `identity.claim` can exist in a given topic.

 ## Payload, mandatory fields

 * `resource` (string): Set to "identity.claim"
-* `algorithm` (ref) The certificate algorithm used.
-Can be one of:
-  * `RSA2048` 2048 bit RSA certificate.
 * `at` (timestamp): The timestamp when this message was created, specified as milliseconds since 1970-01-01 00:00:00 UTC.
 Note that servers may reject a message with a timestamp that is too far in the past or future.
-* `title` (string): Name of this identity

-## Payload, optional fields

-* `ref` (string).
-Caller reference.
+* `public_key` (JSON object): Public key object.
+* `oob_hash` (base64): Optional hashed out-of-bounds data, described below.

+## Notes about oob_proof

+When offering identities, the issuer should provide some data to the individual indenting to claim this identity in order to prove that the individual is the actual indented recipient.
+This data, called `oob_data` will never be provided to the system.

+The `oob_hash` field should be the base64-encoded SHA256 hash of the message:
+`topic` + `oob_data` + `account_id`, where + is the concatentation of the
+strings.

 ## Example

-Showing the JWS header and payload.
+Showing the protected JWS header and payload.

 {{< highlight json >}}
 {
   "alg": "RS256",
+  "kid": "FjeYMznaw89BSwJpQP7koCgPB7iiSPNpLjf2dpv2RiLV",
+  "nonce": "nliwch3bv2pallp95vrukktzjcd+dz7tpdybya0ijmc="
+}

+{
+  "resource": "identity.claim",
+  "topic": "FLprEtiKrK6ht5b3kziCACzzhX9cR2me99vUaysexb4d"
+  "index": 1,
+  "parent": "0eInsyhvWgJpM+2i0gw2AkrML8HdKxS+5Y4h4nTdo8c=",
+  "at": 1434806059000,
-  "jwk": {
+  "public_key": {
     "kty": "RSA",
     "n": "vrjOfz9Ccdgx5nQudyhdoR17V-IubWMeOZCwX_jj0hgAsz2J_pqYW08
           PLbK_PdiVGKPrqzmDIsLI7sA25VEnHU1uCLNwBuUiCO11_-7dYbsr4iJmG0Q